pedrocarrico/pimon/README.md

 4. Use the supplied development config template in the config directory and make your own development config.yml
 5. ./dev_server.sh # run the sinatra app
 6. ruby stats_checker.rb # collect some stats
-7. go to http://localhost:4567 and PROFIT!
+7. go to http://localhost:3000 and PROFIT!
 8. You may want to put "ruby stats_checker.rb" in your crontab to collect some stats over time

 ## Configuration
 1. basic_auth - enable or disable, configure username and password
-2. redis - configure the location of the redis socket
+2. redis - location of the redis socket
+3. chart - colors for each chart
+4. queues - redis list names for the series in the charts
+5. stats - configure number of slices and time period between them

 ## Deployment
 To deploy on your raspberry pi you just have to have ssh enabled and your keys authorized.